60 Smart Questions to Ask in an Interview [2025]

 - How long does the average person keep this job?

-- How does the position fit in relation to the rest of the organization?
+- How does the position fit with the rest of the organization?

 - How does senior management view/interact with the person in this position?